essaalfan/duelingnexus-hand-simulation/README.md

-# DuelingNexus Start-Hand Simulator (Chrome Extension)
+# DuelingNexus Tools – Start-Hand Simulator & Replay Deck Downloader (Chrome Extension)

 Chrome extension designed for [DuelingNexus](https://duelingnexus.com).

 ## Description

+Enhances the DuelingNexus experience with two major tools:
-- Adds a "Test-Hand" button to your decks with "Going First" and "Going Second" Options
+- 🎴 Start-Hand Simulator — Adds a “Test-Hand” button to your decks with “Going First” and “Going Second” options.
+    - Simulate opening hands directly from your deck editor
-- Ability to draw card by card
+    - Draw card by card to test consistency

+- 📥 Replay Deck Downloader — Adds download buttons on replay pages.
+    - Download your or your opponent’s deck in standard .ydk format
+    - Deck files include real player names

 ## Getting Started